-Additionally, the signal intensity does not vanish away from $\omega_d$ and $3\omega_d$, where we instead observe a a striped pattern, with each intensity line tilted towards the central time $\Delta t = -1$ ps. \\ These features can be more readily interpreted by plotting the 2D Fourier transform of the current, i.e. as a function of the real ($\omega$) and the delay-time frequency ($\omega_{\Delta t}$), respectively, shown in Fig.~\ref{FFT2D}.
-In particular, we can still notice the first and third harmonic as strong peaks in the central vertical line, at $\omega_{\Delta t} = 0$, which corresponds to the static response of the driving pulse in absence of the quench.
-Note that it is sufficient to plot two quadrants of the nonlinear current in 2D frequency space, since it follows from $j(t,\Delta t) \in \mathbb{R}$ that $j(\omega,\omega_{\Delta t})=j(-\omega,-\omega_{\Delta t})$. \\ The modulations in $\Delta t$ appear fall onto broad diagonal lines in 2D frequency space as expected from Eq.~\eqref{eqn:diagonal-lines-current}.
-These features correspond to a dynamically generated four-wave mixing signal due to both the quench pulse and drive pulse.
+Additionally, the signal intensity does not vanish away from $\omega_d$ and $3\omega_d$, where we instead observe a striped pattern, with each intensity line tilted towards the central time $\Delta t = 1$ ps. \\ These features can be more readily interpreted by plotting the 2D Fourier transform of the current, i.e., as a function of the frequency $\omega$ and the delay-time frequency $\omega_{\Delta t}$, respectively, shown in Fig.~\ref{FFT2D}.
+In particular, we notice the first and third harmonic as strong peaks in the central vertical line, at $\omega_{\Delta t} = 0$, which corresponds to the equilibrium response of the driving pulse in absence of the quench.
+Note that it is sufficient to plot two quadrants of the nonlinear current in 2D frequency space, since it follows from $j(t,\Delta t) \in \mathbb{R}$ that $j(\omega,\omega_{\Delta t})=j(-\omega,-\omega_{\Delta t})$. \\ The modulations in $\Delta t$ appear here as broad diagonal lines in 2D frequency space as expected from Eq.~\eqref{eqn:diagonal-lines-current}.
+These features correspond to a dynamically generated four-wave mixing signal due to both the quench and the drive pulses.